Karunamon/tkwaremmb/content/post/reddit-no-more.md

 ## Voat?

 I don't think it's going to be [Voat](https://voat.co) either.
-Voat is basically a rewritten Reddit, but has some serious scaling problems (at time of writing, restricting new users signups as the site began to collapse under its own weight), and is just one wrong hire away from repeating Reddit's mistakes in exactly the same way.
+Voat is basically a rewritten Reddit, but has some serious scaling problems (at time of writing, restricting new users sign-ups as the site began to collapse under its own weight), and is just one wrong hire away from repeating Reddit's mistakes in exactly the same way.
 I've got an account there, but I don't really mess with the site much.

 The next forum will be one that is extremely democratic and takes control from the people running the site and leaves it in the hands of the most important people - its users.